activityworkshop/Murmeli/README.md

  (Murmeli could try to query the Mongo server if it thinks it's running on Windows, but unfortunately if there's no server then querying fails with a Windows error, not a python exception.)
 * Mongod requires a Windows hotfix to be installed if you're using Windows 7.
-* Murmeli doesn't yet use any kind of authentication for the access to the Mongod server.
-It's restricted to connections from the same machine, but other users on the same machine can connect to the server and read all the contents of the database.
-This needs to be fixed at some point.
 * In the startup wizard, it would be nice to be able to select the executable paths with a file dialog.
 * The punch-card now has added punch.